joonochakma/video-games-html-tailwindcss/README.md

 2. **Only HTML files:** theres no need to switch to a css file as you can work directly in the html file saving huge amount of time.

 ## Dislikes
+**NOTE:** These dislikes are based on the project not really the Tailwind css framework
-1. **Reptitive** If you are working mul
+1. **Reptitive** If you are working multiple pages.
+Its anoying dealing with the same css code for each page.
+This is where the react project comes in place: [video-games-reactjs-tailwindcss](https://github.com/joonochakma/video-games-reactjs-tailwindcss )

-2. **Only HTML files:** theres no need to switch to a css file as you can work directly in the html file saving huge amount of time.
+## Advise
+1. I highly recomend learning CSS first, without learning the fundementals increase the learning curve for Tailwind CSS.
+Resulting a difficult experience.
+2. Once you know the basics of standard CSS.
+Don't worry about watching youtube tutorial, Just look the documentation already.
+This will dramatically speed up your learning experience